SayidwithDexextra/dexextra/Dexetrav5/docs/liquidation/SYSTEM_SUMMARY.md

 ---

+> **Notice (Dec 2025):** Legacy `pokeLiquidations` scanners and scan-on-trade toggles have been removed.
+This summary still references them for legacy deployments; current systems rely exclusively on `liquidateDirect`.

 ## System Overview

 The DexExtra liquidation system is a **multi-layered, gas-optimized liquidation engine** that handles position liquidations with sophisticated loss distribution across profitable traders.